giuliodondi/kOS-Shuttle_OPS1/README.md

 # Remarks

-This script was last tested in 1.10 with a full RO install.
-It shoudl also work with KSP 1.9.
-If you use a different version of KSP or the mods there may be different configuration parameters that throw the whole thing off-balance.
+This script was last tested in 1.12 with a full RO install.
+It should also work with KSP 1.10.
+Just take care to over-write the Realism Overhaul configs.
-In addition, some of my adaptations are somewhat iffy, i.e. constructed from some idea that I had which happened to work by some miracle.
+In addition, some of my adaptations are somewhat iffy, i.e. constructed by readig the technical manuals and figuring out some way to implement those actions.
 I provide these scripts as they are, with no guarantee that they'll work perfectly every time. **YMMV**

 # Installation